 This toad lives in lowland premontane to lower montane regions up to 2,100 m, and is more common in disturbed areas and human settlement areas.
-In Costa Rica it lives at elevations up to 1,600 m.

 The Giant Toad can be found from southeastern Texas to the Amazon basin in Peru and Brazil.
 This species has been introduced by humans to southern Florida, Hawaii, Australia, the West Indies, the Philippines, Taiwan, New Guinea, Fiji, Samoa, and other islands in the south and western Pacific.

 This nocturnal toad is difficult to confuse with other species mostly because of its massive size.
 Another distinct trait is the pair of large, triangularly shaped poison glands (paratoid glands) on the sides of the neck.
 The Cane Toad also has bony ridges along the top of its head and scattered warts all over its skin.
 Its body color is brown to olive, with brown splotches on a dirty white or cream underside.
 It is not the most attractive toad, but its impressive diet and behavior make it an ecologically important species in the Tropics.

 Biology and Natural History